jtlovell/GENESPACE/readme.md

 ## Loading required package: data.table
 ```

 **NOTE** Some GENESPACE specifications require that `orthofinder` is in the $PATH.
-See 3.2 (running orthofinder from within R) for more details on this method.
+See 3.5 (running orthofinder from within R) for more details on this method.

 ## 2.2 Get the raw annotation files

 GENESPACE operates on gff3-formatted protein-coding gene annotation files and fasta-formatted peptide files.
 These need to be downloaded from your repository of choice.
 Where possible, you want the primary annotation-only files; however, gff/fasta files with multiple entries/gene are OK too.
 GENESPACE will automatically take only the longest transcript.
+See 3.1 (Input data format) for more details.

 Once you have the annotation files downloaded to your local machine, make a directory that these files will go into.
 For example `~/Desktop/rawRepo`.
 For each genome, you'll need a specific species and version subdirectory, which contains a directory called `annotation` that stores the annotation files.
 So, for example, the data for the three genome annotations might go in